-The NDHP will schedule and staff booths at large public events, such as the ND Motor Carriers Association Conference.
+The NDHP will schedule and staff booths at large public events, such as the ND Motor Carriers Association Conference and the North Dakota State Fair.
 We receive several requests from industry representatives to conduct regulations education at training events.
 We will develop and conduct educational presentations to industry or civic organizations on FMCSRs, CMV traffic safety topics, hazardous materials safety, and other related topics.
-The NDHP CVD will participate in statewide traffic messaging with a special focus on higher-risk traffic areas/times, such the oil region, winter driving periods, and grain harvest season.
+The NDHP Motor Carrier Region will participate in statewide traffic messaging with a special focus on higher-risk traffic areas/times, such the oil region, winter driving periods, and grain harvest season.